NewYorkCoinNYC/nycoinlet/README.md

 ```

-And, you should be able to browse to the wallet on localhost:3000
+You should be able to browse to the wallet on http://localhost:3000

 This wallet currently uses sendgrid for email, and redis for storing sessions, but it's easy to change this.